-Yes, farm income could be considerably higher if there was a will and a determination in the Department of Agriculture to use these laws enthusiastically and persistently.
+Yes, farm income could be considerably higher if there were a will and a determination in the Department of Agriculture to use these laws enthusiastically and persistently.

 And dairy income could be considerably higher if the Secretary would stop tampering and juggling the parity equivalent formula.

 This is outright deception.
-I have legislation pending to establish and fix the parity equivalent ratio at the 1946-48 base as a period when there was neither price support inventory or price controls.
+I have legislation pending to

+establish and fix the parity equivalent ratio at the 1946-48

+base -- a period when there was neither price support inventory nor price controls.

+While we need to improve our price support programs,

+modernize and expand our farm credit facilities, expand our

+out

+and we did the

-While we need to improve our price support programs, modernize and expand our farm credit facilities, expand our research both for production efficiency and new uses for farm products -- much more for the benefit of farmers could and should be done with the laws we already have.
+efficiency and new uses for farm products -- much more for the benefit of farmers could and should be done with the laws we already have.

-Instead, most of the federal programs have been whittled down in effectiveness by administrative decisions over the past four and a half years, some of which whittling was made possible when mandatory minimum levels of support were reduced in the Agriculture Act of 1954 -- after the President's veto of a more effective measure.
+Instead, most of the federal programs have been whittled down in effectiveness by adminstrative decisions over the past five and a half years, some of which whittling was made possible when mandatory minimum levels of support were reduced in the Agriculture Act of 1954 -- after the President's veto of a more effective measure.

-Unless this existing legislation can be made more effective, farmers must strengthen their bargaining power in other ways.
-Farmers may turn to united action on their own, by collective bargaining through producers co-ops, to establish prices and incomes nearer to equality with other segments of our society.
+Unless our existing legislation can be made more effective, farmers must strengthen their bargaining power in other ways.
+Farmers may turn to united action on their own, by collective bargaining through producer co-ops, to establish prices and incomes nearer to equality with other segments of our society.